DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/L298N-motor-board-setup.md

 Save the file and then upload the entire sketch into the Command Station using the \|Arduino IDE\| as explained in
-`Installing Using the Arduino IDE</ex-commandstation/advanced-setup/installation-options/arduino-ide>`{.interpreted-text role="doc"}
+`Installing Using the Arduino IDE</ex-commandstation/advanced-setup/installation-options/arduino-ide>`

 #### Using One Signal Pin With an Inverter circuit